zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Developer Tools - Setup & Tooling
+# How to Open and Understand Developer Tools

 > Before we can begin, we need to get familiar with some essential tools.
 The first of which is the DevTools.